 copyHello!
 Version: 1.1GVC Name: quick-start-service-to-serviceLocation: /org/ORG_NAME/location/aws-us-west-2Workload Name: /org/ORG_NAME/gvc/quick-start-service-to-service/workload/serverResponse from URL:No URL in querystring

-link next to the Global Endpoint
+Once the Workload Health shows Ready, click on the Open link next to the Global Endpoint URL.

-A new browser tab will open and display the output similar to step 1, but showing the second Workload name client
+A new browser tab will open and display the output similar to step 1, but showing the second Workload name client.

-The sample application can call another URL endpoint by using the url
+The sample application can call another URL endpoint by using the url query string parameter.
+Since the client will

-, the URL will follow the Service Endpoint Syntax.
+be calling the server, the URL will follow the Service Endpoint Syntax.

 From the new browser tab, test the call to the first service call by browsing to: